guillermooo/sublime-undocs/source/reference/build_systems.rst

 **The specifics of this topic target Sublime Text X.**

-Build systems run external programs to process your project's files.
+Build systems run external programs to process your project's files and show captured output.

 File Format
 ***********